 \section{Preliminaries}

-In this section, we briefly introduce two common quantum cryptographic primitives: QHE scheme based on quantum one-time pad schemes, and QiO scheme via quantum circuit equivalence.
+In this section, we briefly introduce two common quantum cryptographic primitives, namely the QHE scheme based on quantum one-time pad schemes, and the QiO scheme via quantum circuit equivalence.
 These two primitives form the foundation of ECQCO and serve as the source of its correctness and security guarantees.